LAW 3525 - Alternative Dispute Resolution

 General Course Information

-Course Code LAW 3525 Course Alternative Dispute Resolution Coordinating Unit Adelaide Law School Term Semester 1 Level Undergraduate Law (LLB) Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites LAW 1501 Incompatible LAW 3010 Assumed Knowledge LAW 3501 Restrictions Available to LLB and B.Criminology with B.Laws and BArts Advanced with B.Laws students only Course Description The course includes a detailed examination of the theory and practice of ADR methods in both society and in legal process, with a multidisciplinary focus.
+Course Code LAW 3525 Course Alternative Dispute Resolution Coordinating Unit Adelaide Law School Term Winter Level Undergraduate Law (LLB) Location/s North Terrace Campus Units 3 Contact Intensive Available for Study Abroad and Exchange Y Prerequisites LAW 1501 Incompatible LAW 3010 Assumed Knowledge LAW 3501 Restrictions Available to LLB students only Course Description The course includes a detailed examination of the theory and practice of ADR methods in the context of an adversarial legal system, to develop an understanding of the operation and implications of various ADR theories and practices and to assess their value.
 It evaluates the experience in Australia and other common law countries of the development and incorporation of ADR options in dispute resolution, in civil, administrative, family and criminal contexts.
 Additionally, the course explores the application of ADR processes in the international environment, including International Commercial Arbitration, and other forms of international dispute resolution in non commercial contexts, including those raising human rights and natural resource issues.
-The course has a direct focus on ADR in the context of indigenous peoples, particularly Aboriginal Australians, looking to learn from indigenous dispute resolution practice and experience.
 The course aims to develop ability to critically assess the legal, social and other issues associated with ADR, and to understand the implications of the operation of those theories in an adversarial legal context.
-Students will gain a strong practical skill set from this course, including communication theory and strategy, mediation practice, and dispute system design skills.

 Course Coordinator: Margaret Castles

 The full timetable of all activities for this course can be accessed from Course Planner.The course will run over 5 days in the Winter Semester 2019: